Shaurya000-png/Uber-Like-App-MAD-Project-/README.md

 1. Open the project in Android Studio.
 2. Sync Gradle files and let Android Studio download dependencies.
-- Store created rides locally using a small JSON-backed helper
-- Search local rides by destination from the home screen
 3. Run the app on an Android emulator or physical device.
 4. Replace `YOUR_GOOGLE_MAPS_API_KEY` in `app/src/main/AndroidManifest.xml` before testing map-based screens.